gnubot/WebGet/README.md

 ## Requirements
 * [R](https://r-project.org)
 ## Exit codes
 If R returns a non-zero exit code, it is probably that the server returned a non-200 HTTP response code.
 To check the response code, try looking in your console.
-If it's 200, then the problem is generic and it is something wrong with WebGet, so you should report it at [this page](https://github.com/Tyler887/WebGet/issues).
+If it's HTTP 200 + exit code != 0, then the problem is generic and it is something wrong with WebGet, so you should report it using [this page](https://github.com/Tyler887/WebGet/issues/new?template=bug_report.md).